How is Aquafina® purified?

 The Aquafina® purification process uses the best technology available to purify water.
 It is an accredited and validated process that meets or excedes government standards and has been verified by independent experts.

 The purficiation process includes reverse osmosis, ozonation and carbon filtration.
 Each of these steps — even individually — is designed to remove manufactured molecules such as pharmaceuticals, as well as naturally occurring substances such as heavy metals.

 Aquafina® was introduced in Wichita, Kansas, in 1994 and reached national distribution in 1997.
 Since its debut, Aquafina® has won over consumers with its great taste and purity.
 Aquafina® is currently America's best selling national brand of bottled water based on current sales volume.

 What athletic organizations does Aquafina®sponsor?

-Aquafina® is the Official Bottled Water of Major League Baseball, Major League Soccer and the US Soccer Federation, and the National Football League.
+Aquafina® is the Official Bottled Water of the National Football League, the National Basketball Association and the National Hockey League.

 Why did Aquafina® change its packaging to be bilingual?

 As the most recent US Census data shows, there has been huge growth in ethnic and racial diversity nationwide.
 Hispanics are one of the fastest growing populations, representing nearly 16% of the United States' total population.
 We have changed our packaging to be bilingual to reflect and embrace America's changing demographics.